$48.5

 In this case, we took more than 60 depositions in five different states.
 Because of Stephenson’s tireless advocacy, shortly before the trial was to commence, the defendants settled the case for $48.5 million.

-When a semi-trailer or huge flatbed truck is overloaded or improperly loaded and exceeds weight limits set by federal and state laws, they can pose a serious hazard to other motorists.
-We’ve all seen the truck weighing stations along Indiana’s interstates, and it is the responsibility of trucking companies and their drivers to stay within the legal weight limits.
+When a semi-trailer or huge flatbed truck is overloaded or improperly loaded and exceeds weight limits set by federal and state laws, it can pose a serious hazard to other motorists.
+This practice of carrying excessive cargo makes these large vehicles challenging to manage, frequently resulting in severe rear-end crashes, jackknifing, and rollovers, which can have catastrophic consequences.

-There are also “oversize” loads on large trucks transporting massive equipment and building materials that must display signage, safety flags, or other alerts and take special care when on the road.
+There are also “oversize” loads on large trucks transporting massive equipment and building materials; they must display signage, safety flags, or other alerts and take special care when on the road.
 Overloaded trucks can spell disaster in high winds, when speeding, or in rain and snow when visibility and braking ability are diminished.

-If you or a loved one has been injured or killed in a collision with an overloaded truck, you may be entitled to financial compensation.
-This is especially true if the accident was caused by someone else’s negligence.
-A skilled and experienced overloaded truck accident lawyer in Indiana can explain your legal rights to you and assess whether you might have a successful claim.
+You may be entitled to financial compensation if you or a loved one has been injured or killed in a collision with an overloaded truck.
+This is especially true if someone else’s negligence caused the accident.
+If your incident involved a UPS vehicle, consulting a UPS truck accident lawyer could provide specific expertise in this area.
+Stephenson Rife overloaded truck accident lawyers in Indianapolis, can explain your legal rights to you and assess whether you might have a successful claim.

 Types of Overloaded Trucks